-I don’t know about you, but the worst part about watching coverage of recent tornadoes and earthquakes is the look on victim’s faces as they pick through the rubble of their homes, trying to find a keepsake.
+I don’t know about you, but the worst part about watching coverage of Hurricane Harvey, Irma and the California Wildfires, is the look on victim’s faces as they pick through the rubble of their homes, trying to find a keepsake.
 Even a photo of their wedding or of their children, can mean the difference between being with or without their cherished memories.
 What a horrible thing it would be to be left without the pictures you treasure the most, especially when keeping them safe and sound no matter what the disaster is so easy.
-Here is a clip of an interview Ann Curry did on MSNBC November 1st with a woman who lost everything in Hurricane Sandy.

 One thing that makes photos harder to archive than other keepsakes is the simple fact that we get so used to seeing our favorite photos hanging around the house, that we don’t always think to take them off the wall and scan them for safekeeping.

 The good news is that with the advent of portable wand scanners, you can see your favorite family photos any time you want.
 The bad news is, you may have to peel them out of Aunt Sadie’s clutches to use it!

 But, not to worry.
 We have some fabulous tips and tools that will give you access to all of your favorite pictures and get them easily and painlessly archived for all the members of your family, including dear Aunt Sadie.

 As you know, there are two types of photos, digital and print.
 In this post we’ll be dealing with prints – basically anything that is a physical photo, whether it’s in a frame, in an album or lurking in the back of a kitchen or desk drawer.
 In order to archive those photos, you’ll need to scan them and get them into a digital format so that they can be put on a computer or portable hard drive.